 Who can participate in an integration course?

 The integration courses are intended for anyone who is new to Germany and whose German language skills are not yet adequate enough for dealing with the demands of everyday life.
-Whether you are allowed to attend a course or if the course is mandatory for you depends on your country of origin and your level of fluency in German.
+Whether you are free to attend a course or if the course is mandatory for you depends on your country of origin and your level of fluency in German.
 Here is where we have compiled the most important regulations for participation:

 More information on the conditions of participation and costs can be found here.